sriharsha-ravi/Telecom_Churn_Case_Study/README.md

 - choose an appropriate evaluation metric which reflects this business goal
 - Finally, choose a model based on evaluation metric
 - Recommend strategies to manage customer churn

+# Data
+The data file size is huge and cannot be uploaded to the repository.
+Kindly find the data @ https://drive.google.com/file/d/1SWnADIda31mVFevFcfkGtcgBHTKKI94J/view